 You will be invited to graduate online when you have completed 90 units.
 If you think you should have been invited to graduate, but have not, contact your faculty advisor.
-Be sure that your major (Academic Plan) is Kinesiology, the concentration is Exercise Science, and the emphasis (Academic Subplan) is Clinical Exercise and Rehabilitation.
+Be sure that your major (Academic Plan) is Kinesiology, the concentration is Exercise Science, and the emphasis (Academic Subplan) is Health Fitness/Strength Conditioning or Clinical Exercise and Rehabilitation.
 The assigned faculty advisor will review your graduation application major information.
-Contact your faculty advisor with any questions about how to enter substitutions.
-If any changes in coursework are made after your graduation application has been submitted, you must fill out a "Major/Minor Course Substitution and Waiver Form", have it signed by your advisor, the department chair and then submitted to the Student Counter in Lassen Hall.

 After Graduation Options

-After graduation with a BS in Kinesiology, many students continue on to graduate school in the following disciplines:
+After graduation from the Excerise Science Program, many students continue on to graduate school in the following disciplines:

 - Physical Therapy